hexydec/dabby/src/attributes/attr/readme.md

 ### function

-A callback that receives the index of the element in the collection, and the current value of the attrivute.
+A callback that receives the index of the element in the collection, and the current value of the attribute.
 Should return the new attribute value. `this` will reference the current item in the collection that is being processed.

 ## Returns